St Elmo Bridge

 The St Elmo Bridge is a single-span arched truss steel footbridge leading from the foreshore of Fort Saint Elmo in Valletta, Malta, to the breakwater at the entrance of the Grand Harbour.
 It was constructed in 2011–12 to designs of the Spanish architects Arenas & Asociados.
-The bridge stands on the site of an earlier bridge which had been built in 1906 and which was destroyed during World War II in 1941.
-The original bridge had a similar design to the present one, but it had two spans instead of one.
+The bridge stands on the site of an earlier bridge which had been built in 1906 and destroyed during World War II in 1941.
+The original bridge had a design similar to the present one, but it had two spans instead of one.

 Original bridge

 In the 19th and 20th centuries, the Grand Harbour was a major British naval base.
 In 1900 the Admiralty began making plans to construct a breakwater so as to protect the harbour from both the rough seas as well as potential enemy intrusion.
 The breakwater was built out of limestone and concrete, and it consisted of two sections with a lighthouse on each end.
 The larger arm of the breakwater was linked to the foreshore near Fort Saint Elmo, with the smaller one being linked to Fort Ricasoli.
 The tender to construct the breakwater was issued in 1902, and it was won by S. Pearson & Sons.
 The foundation stone was laid down by King Edward VII on 20 April 1903, and work began in 1905 and was completed in 1910.
 The total cost of the breakwater was around £1 million.

 It was deemed necessary to have a 70 m gap between the larger section of the breakwater and the St Elmo foreshore, so as to prevent water inside the harbour from becoming stagnant and also allow small vessels to take a quicker route to the harbour.
 A steel footbridge was constructed across this gap in 1906, and it consisted of two spans of arched truss beams supported on a pair of cylindrical steel columns filled with concrete.